 The MA will require a minimum of 6 credits in addition to the 32 necessary for the Wesleyan BA.
-Three credits will be earned through Journal Club I & II (0.25 credits x 2 = 0.50), Advanced Research NS&B549/NS&B550 (1.0 credits x 2 = 2.0) and Research Seminar (.050 credits).
+Three credits will be earned through Journal Club I & II (0.25 credits x 2 = 0.50), Advanced Research NS&B549/NS&B550 (1.0 credits x 2 = 2.0) and Research Seminar (.50 credits).
 The remaining credits will be earned through lecture, lab, or seminar courses (200, 300, or 500-level) determined by the student and mentor; a minimum of two of these must be one-credit courses.
 MA credit will only be awarded for academic work in which grades of B minus or higher have been earned.
 A student in the BA/MA program who earns more than 32 credits during the BA may apply any excess credits toward the MA, providing that they are relevant to the research area and they have not been used to fulfill an undergraduate major requirement.
 All degree-seeking graduate students are required to register for at least one credit in each semester that they are enrolled in the university.

 A 3-member committee of the faculty will be established upon acceptance in the BA/MA program.
 The candidate will meet with their committee in early stages of research and meet with them in the second semester of their MA year.
 This committee determines when sufficient experimental work has been completed and must approve the final written document.
 Students in this program are required to submit a MA thesis describing the research which they have carried out in partial fulfillment of the degree requirements.